Haskeeb265/obsidian-vault/3 - Main Notes/Project Planning.md

 ## CPM

-In CPM we have 2 main
+In CPM we have 2 main concepts:
+1. **Critical Task**: Critical task cannot be delayed.
+Otherwise the project will go beyond the deadline